fido-alliance/conformance-test-tools-resources/docs/FDO/Pre-Interop/README.md

 FIDO Alliance Pre-Interop Requirements
 ===

-# IMPORTANT!
-ERRATA FOR EAT BEGINS

-After RAT 3 (August 2020) the values for EAT-NONCE and EAT-EUID have changed.

-**NONCE**

-- **NEW EAT-NONCE - 10**
-- OLD EAT-NONCE - 9

-**EUID**

-- **NEW EAT-EUID - 11**
-- OLD EAT-EUID - 10

-For current tags assignment information, please refer to https://datatracker.ietf.org/doc/html/draft-ietf-rats-eat-10#section-7.3.1

-The specified changes and more will be addressed in upcomming FDO errata.

-# IMPORTANT!
-ERRATA FOR EAT ENDS

 The interop will be implemented as a match making competition with all parties reporting results to the referee dashboard.

 There are three groups involved: Devices, RV(Rendezvous)s and DO(Device Onboarding)s.
 For each of the member of the group, an access token is issued that is used to notify the dashboard that enrollment was successfully finished.